 Vanguard· Community ban reports

-Vanguard protects League of Legends by running continuous integrity checks during gameplay.
-It loads at boot via a kernel-mode driver that runs continuously while Windows is up, reads SMBIOS tables, disk serials, CPU identifiers, MAC addresses, and TPM 2.0 endorsement keys before any user-space tool can intervene.
-When a ban wave hits, the effects are sudden — players who were fine yesterday wake up to find their accounts inaccessible and new accounts instantly flagged on the same PC.
+Vanguard is the anti-cheat behind League of Legends, and it loads at boot via a kernel-mode driver that runs continuously while Windows is up, reads SMBIOS tables, disk serials, CPU identifiers, MAC addresses, and TPM 2.0 endorsement keys before any user-space tool can intervene.
+That distinction matters once you have been banned: an account penalty ends with the account, while a hardware action attaches to the machine and greets the next account you make on the same PC.

 About these reports